okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 3. Locate the **Profile Enrollment** section of the policy and click **Edit**.
 4. Set **Self-service registration** to **Allowed**.
 5. Verify that **Required before access is granted** is checked for **Email Verification**.
-6. Set **Add the user to group** to the group you just made for passwordless users.
+6. Set **Add the user to group** to the group you just made for password-optional users.
 7. Click **Save**.
 8. Click **Manage apps**.
 9. Click **Add an App to This Policy**.
 10. Locate your app integration in the list and click **Apply** next to it.
 11. Verify that the app is now in the list of Apps using the new Profile Enrollment Policy.

-#### Enable Passwordless User Sign-In
+#### Enable password-optional User Sign-In

-To ensure that only passwordless users can sign in without a password and everybody else is appropriately prompted for it, do the following:
+To ensure that only password-optional users can sign in without a password and everybody else is appropriately prompted for it, do the following:

 ##### Create a password-optional authenticator enrollment policy